-Taking part in the graduate programme
+Taking part in the Graduate Leadership Programme

-As a member of our Graduate Leadership programme, you will manage or support with projects in an operational forestry environment.
+As a member of our Graduate Leadership Programme, you will manage or support with projects in an operational forestry environment.
 Examples include:

 - delivering woodland creation.